William R. Roberts: Early life

 Roberts was born in Mitchelstown, County Cork, Ireland, the son of baker Randall Roberts and Mary Roberts (née Bishop).
 Roberts was educated in Cork before he immigrated to the United States in July 1849, aged 19, with the rest of his family.
 Roberts worked as a clerk for a dry goods company in New York for many years before he set up his own successful dry goods business, the ‘Crystal Palace’, which he would run until his retirement in 1869.
+According to a later account, Roberts spent close to a decade as a clerk for the noted New York businessman A. T. Stewart, whose dry goods emporium at 280 Broadway was known as the "Marble Palace", before his first attempt to establish a business of his own failed as a result of the Panic of 1857; he subsequently opened a successful store at 252 Bowery, near Houston Street.